TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

     .. note::
        The **Profile type** dropdown menu will only display the **Stand-alone** option.
-       :email:`Contact the COPO team <ei.copo@earlham.ac.uk>` inorder to be added to a desired profile group and be granted access to choose your desired profile type.
+       :email:`Contact the COPO team <ei.copo@earlham.ac.uk>` inorder to be added to a desired profile group and be granted access to choose your desired profile type group.

     .. figure:: /assets/images/profile/profile_add_profile_form_profileType_tol1.png
       :alt: Add profile form